daviddenton/fintrospect/README.md

 ## Contributing
 There are many ways in which you can contribute to the development of the library:

-- Give us a Star on Github - you know you want to ;)
+- Give us a ⭐️ on Github - you know you want to ;)
 - Questions can be directed towards the Gitter channel, or on Twitter @fintrospectdev
 - For issues, please describe giving as much detail as you can - including version and steps to recreate